 Unlike many other artists, Berthe Morisot was a successful artist in her lifetime.
 She exhibited in the Paris Salon and art patrons sought out her paintings.
 However after she died, art historians forgot about her achievements for decades.
 They omitted her contribution to the impressionism movement and she was unheard of for a very long time.

-Berthe Morisot came from a wealthy family and she did not need to sell her artworks in order to make a living.
+Also, Berthe Morisot came from a wealthy family and she did not need to sell her artworks in order to make a living.
 Most of her paintings stayed within the family and were not in public circulation.
 This further adding to her later obscurity.

-A Beautiful Collection of the Other Impressionism Giants
+A Beautiful Collection of the Impressionism Art

 In addition to Monet’s and Morisot’s impressive art collections, the Marmottan Monet Museum showcases a fantastic collection of the famous impressionists such as Pissarro, Sisley, Renoir & Degas to name a few.